Extensor digitorum brevis muscle

-The extensor digitorum brevis muscle (sometimes EDB) is a muscle on the upper surface of the foot that helps extend digits 2 through 4.
+The extensor digitorum brevis muscle (sometimes EDB) is a broad and thin plane of muscular fibers situated on the dorsum of the foot, and dividing at its anterior end into four small tendons.
+It helps extend digits 1 through 4.

 Structure

-The muscle originates from the forepart of the upper and lateral surface of the calcaneus (in front of the groove for the peroneus brevis tendon), from the interosseous talocalcaneal ligament and the stem of the inferior extensor retinaculum.
+The short extensor of the toes originates from the forepart of the upper and lateral surface of the calcaneus (in front of the groove for the fibularis brevis tendon), from the interosseous talocalcaneal ligament and the stem of the inferior extensor retinaculum.
 The fibres pass obliquely forwards and medially across the dorsum of the foot and end in four tendons.
-The medial part of the muscle, also known as extensor hallucis brevis, ends in a tendon which crosses the dorsalis pedis artery and inserts into the dorsal surface of the base of the proximal phalanx of the great toe.
+The medial part of the muscle, also known as extensor hallucis brevis, ends in a tendon which crosses over the dorsalis pedis artery and inserts into the dorsal surface of the base of the proximal phalanx of the great toe.
 The other three tendons insert into the lateral sides of the tendons of extensor digitorum longus for the second, third and fourth toes.